jonthysell/Cmd2Serial/README.md

   XOnXOff - The XON/XOFF software control protocol is used RequestToSend - Request-to-Send (RTS) hardware flow control is used RequestToSendXOnXOff - Both RTS and XON/XOFF are used

---SerialEcho  Echo input from the serial port back out to the serial port

 --SerialToCommandNewLines value  Convert new lines from serial output to command input:
   None - No conversion (default)